 Rachel Hamstra, Guild Certified Feldenkrais Practitioner(CM)

-I have been a student of the Feldenkrais Method® for 20+ years, and have developed a deep personal connection with the work I teach.
+I have been a student of the Feldenkrais Method® for over 20 years, and have developed a deep personal connection with the work I teach.
 As a student, I underwent hip surgery in infancy through adolescence, which was followed by a years-long rehabilitation process using the Feldenkrais Method.
 My work with my practitioners and in my training has allowed me to explore all sorts of physical activities I never imagined could be so possible for me.
 I am able to dance, go on long hikes, ride horses, garden for hours at a time, and crawl around on the floor with preschoolers.
 For more information on my experience, check out this blog post.

 The Feldenkrais Method is about learning, not fixing, which inherently cultivates curiosity.
 I love getting people involved in their own well-being, and creating a space where we can discover together about how change can happen.
 I teach in a trauma-informed manner, and it is my honor and responsibility to create a space where clients feel safe to explore.
 I am thrilled to have the opportunity to come full circle and share what I've learned.
 I find joy in helping others find the same sense of curiosity, hope, and ease that my practitioners gave me.

 My practice is queer- and trans-friendly.
 I am queer, and my pronouns are she/her.
 I am a graduate of the Seattle Eastside Feldenkrais® Training III, 2012, and I am trained in Craniosacral Therapy through Bastyr University.
 I am a member of Feldenkrais Teachers in Seattle, and my practice can be found in the Ingersoll Healthcare Provider Database and the NW Ladies in Business Health and Wellness Guide.